Skip to main content

 Birth control and birth spacing.
 The recommended interval between pregnancies is 18 months or more for most women, with very different counseling needs depending on whether you want another baby soon, eventually, or not at all.
 The 6-week visit usually does a quick birth control conversation and stops there.

 Returning to running, lifting, and life.
 Postpartum exercise progression is barely standardized in most US care.
-The 6-week visit hands out a "you can resume exercise" line, with very little real guidance on how to do that safely with a healing pelvic floor and a body that is still 6 months away from full recovery.
+The 6-week visit hands out a "you can resume exercise" line, with very little concrete guidance on how to do that safely with a healing pelvic floor and a body that is still 6 months away from full recovery.

 Practically, that looks like: